liujoshua/BridgeDocs/_articles/java.md

     .getScheduledActivities("+00:00", 4, 0).execute().body();
 ```

-The server can tailor behavior for your app based on its version.
+The server can tailor behavior for your app based on its version or the declared language of the user.
 But you must send this information to the server in the `User-Agent` header of requests.
 This is represented by the `ClientInfo` class, which can be provided to the `ClientManager`:

 ``` java
 ClientInfo info = new ClientInfo();